SIGMA 1.4 Teleconverter Review and Hands On

 More for Less

-My hands on experience using the Sigma 1.4x EX APO DG: Lets start with the 1.4, using this teleconvertor had very little impact on focus performance or image quality, in fact – I can almost swear it improves my image sharpness when used it with my 120~300, but I am sure it is just my imagination, what I am trying to say is I was VERY Pleased, this Sigma 1.4 teleconverter worked perfectly.
+My hands-on experience using the Sigma 1.4x EX APO DG: Lets start with the 1.4, using this teleconverter had very little impact on focus performance or image quality, in fact – I can almost swear it improves my image sharpness when used it with my 120~300 2.8 sports lens, I was VERY Pleased, this Sigma 1.4 teleconverter on my faster f/2.8 lens it worked perfectly.
 The sharpness, contrast, and focus speed was maintained to a performance level that never caused me any concern, and I found myself just leaving the TC attached for long periods of time.
-In short, I highly recommend the Sigma 1.4x EX APO DG for any of the Sigma Tele lens in the f/2.8 – 4.5 range.
+In short, I highly recommend the Sigma 1.4x EX APO DG for any of the Sigma lenses that will accept it - check the compatibility on the Sigma Site, link below.

 My Hints for best use of Teleconverters: